It’s to Die For: Caring for the Poor in an Age of Consumerism

 Stop!
 Take a deep breath.
 Maybe start by sitting quietly with God and waiting.

-Don’t look to anyone to give you a formula or a check list to send you on your way to sainthood.
-But, I will tell you this: You cannot love and serve others (which is our greatest calling) until you are able to love yourself.
-And you can’t love yourself by means of any of the myriad of self-help books on the market.
-You can only do that by growing in the knowledge that you are deeply and passionately loved first by the God who created you!
-And you can only do that by being in relationship with him, which requires your time.
+Don’t look to anyone to give you a formula or a checklist to send you on your way to sainthood.
+But I will tell you this: You cannot love and serve others, which is our greatest calling, until you can love yourself.
+And you can’t love yourself using any of the myriad self-help books on the market.

-You are his son/daughter with whom he is well-pleased (Matthew 17:5).
+You are His son/daughter with whom He is well-pleased (Matthew 17:5).
 Let that sink in.
 We are deeply loved sinners.
 It’s high time we act like it, don’t you think?

-Absolutely, go to church, take the time to read scripture, and pray, But mostly...LISTEN!
+.Absolutely, go to church, take the time to read scripture, and pray, But mostly...LISTEN!
 Geeeezzzzz, we’re so bad at listening.

 Where was God When ______?